 Obviously, the best food to eat in Poland is Polish food.
 If you’re a fan of pork, duck, sauerkraut dumplings, vodka and beer, then you might have found your paradise.
 Just make sure not to be on a diet while you’re there!
 Filled pierogi dumplings topped with bacon and a side of kapusta (braised cabbage) is a popular delicacy that you have to try.

 Oscypek, another Polish favorite, is a smoked cheese made from salted sheep and cow’s milk that is only made in Poland’s Tatra Mountain region (pictured below).
 No trip to the country is complete without a piece of Makowiec, a traditional poppy seed cake and sękacz, a Polish-Lithuanian cake cooked on a rotating spit in an oven or over an open fire.
-I’m embarrassed to think how many of those “tree” cakes I ate during my time in Poland.
+I’m embarrassed to think about how many of those “tree” cakes I ate during my time in Poland.

-But beyond the hearty Polish fare, the culinary scene is flourishing with many young chefs experimenting with interesting flavors and opening hip restaurants and bar.
+But beyond the hearty Polish fare, the culinary scene is flourishing with many young chefs experimenting with interesting flavors and opening hip restaurants and bars.
 Our absolute favorite restaurant in Kraków is a Mexican restaurant called Manzana.
 Be sure to check it out if you’re ever in the city and remember to treat it as a tapas place.
 The appetizers are definitely the best.
 I mean, homemade chips and salsa, taquitos with chipotle mayo and gorditas with ridiculously tender and juicy meat… Yuuuuuum!

 Whatever you end up eating, it will generally be very well-priced.
 You can eat at fancy restaurants for a quarter of the price compared to similar establishments elsewhere in Europe.
 Which brings me to my next point…